Chaitra-gh/kidney-disease-detection/README.md

 ## Dataset

-The model is trained on the **CT Kidney Dataset (Normal–Cyst–Tumor–Stone)** from Kaggle.
-Scans were originally sourced from PACS systems across hospitals in Dhaka, Bangladesh, where patients had already been diagnosed.
+The model is trained on the **CT Kidney Dataset (Normal–Cyst–Tumor–Stone)** from real world dataset.
+Scans were originally sourced from PACS systems across hospitals in Hubballi, where patients had already been diagnosed.

 | Class  | Images |
 |--------|--------|